Its-Logan/ROBLOXAnimationFramework/README.md

 ## How to use
 `* = Required`
-> :Play(AnimationController, Animation, Object, Override) Plays a new animation\n
+> :Play(AnimationController, Animation, Object, Override) Plays a new animation

->   AnimationController (*)  Instance, Classname is *AnimationController* or *Humanoid*\n
+>   AnimationController (*)  Instance, Classname is *AnimationController* or *Humanoid*

 >   Animation (*) Instance, Classname is *Animation*\n
->   Object (*) Instance, The object of which the animation you want to be played is, This will be stored in a table for future functions.\n
+>   Object (*) Instance, The object of which the animation you want to be played is, This will be stored in a table for future functions.

->   Override bool, This will override the current playing animation.\n
+>   Override bool, This will override the current playing animation.

 >
->  :Stop(Object, WaitForAnimationToFinish) Stops a animation from an object.\n
+>  :Stop(Object, WaitForAnimationToFinish) Stops a animation from an object.

->   Object (*) Instance, the object of which the animation is playing under, this was stored from the :Play() function\n
+>   Object (*) Instance, the object of which the animation is playing under, this was stored from the :Play() function

->   WaitForAnimationToFinish bool, This will wait to until the current animation is done playing to stop it\n
+>   WaitForAnimationToFinish bool, This will wait to until the current animation is done playing to stop it